 Provisions of Resolution 12-62 (Providing for the continuation and levy of special tax to pay the cost of a Safe, Clean Water and Natural Flood Protection Program in the combined flood control zone of the Santa Clara Valley Water District subject, nevertheless, to specified limits and conditions) require the District's Chief Executive Officer to prepare a written report recommending rates for the Safe, Clean Water and Natural Flood Protection Special Tax, which was approved by voters on November 6, 2012.
-Rate limits as specified in the Safe, Clean Water ballot measure are indexed to the fiscal year 2013-14 rates plus the change in the Bay Area Consumer Price Index (CPI) or 3 percent, whichever is greater.
+Rate limits as specified in the Safe, Clean Water ballot measure are indexed to the fiscal year 2015-16 rates plus the change in the Bay Area Consumer Price Index (CPI) or 3 percent, whichever is greater.

-Based on projected costs of the Safe, Clean Water Program activities and reports released by the Bureau of Labor Statistics indicating that the change in CPI from February 2013 to February 2014 is 2.4 percent, staff recommends that the special tax rates for fiscal year 2014-15 be set at their maximum level which would reflect a 3.00 percent increase.
-Despite projections that there will be a funding surplus at program-end, staff believes the recommendation is fiscally responsible when taking into account the uncertainty of receiving state funding, and the uncertainty associated with the future costs of proposed major capital projects.
+Based on projected costs of the Safe, Clean Water Program activities and reports released by the Bureau of Labor Statistics indicating that the change in CPI from February 2015 to February 2016 is 3 percent, staff recommends that the special tax rates for fiscal year 2016-17 be set at their maximum level which would also reflect a 3.00 percent increase.
+Although projections show that there will be a small funding surplus at program-end, staff believes the recommendation is fiscally responsible when taking into account the uncertainty of receiving state funding, and the uncertainty associated with the future costs of proposed major capital projects.